Deadleg/aws-notes/cloudfront.md

 ### Distribution

 Can enable IPv6 unless you are using signed URLs or signed cookies, or if using a custom policy using `IpAddress`.

+## Signed URLs & cookies

+Can specify

+- End datetime for URL validity
+- (optional) Start datetime for URL validity
+- (optional) Valid IP addresses

+Must use RSA-SHA1.

+Recommended to rotate every 90 days.

+Use signed URLs when:

+- Want to use RTMP.
+- Want to restrict individual files.
+- Users use a client that does not support cookies.

+Signed cookies when:

+- Want to provide access to multiple files.
+- Don't want to change URLs.

+Cannot use signed cookies/URLs if the following query string parameters are present:

+- Expires
+- Policy
+- Signature
+- Key-Pair-Id